kidaa/elvenmagic/2013/09/22/collective-listingviews.rst

        Click button  form-widgets-fields-buttons-add

-Then let's fill the fields properly for displaying dimensions from an image and finish by clicking *Save*.
+Then let's fill the fields properly for displaying dimensions from an image and finish the definition by clicking *Save*.

 .. figure:: collective-listingviews-custom-field-02.png
    :align: center